-Agency grant programs assist state and local entities in developing more sustainable communities, increasing their adaptability to climate change, and protecting biodiversity while improving the quality of life in those communities.
+Agency grant programs assist state and local entities to develop more sustainable communities, increase adaptability to climate change using nature-based climate solutions, and protect biodiversity in compliance with Executive Order N-82-20, the Pathways to 30 x 30 California, and the Natural and Working Lands Climate Smart Strategy.
 EEM projects that demonstrate multiple benefits will be more competitive.

-- 5. Describe how the EEM project contributes to one or more of the following: - a.
-Decreased air and/or water pollution - b.
-Reduced consumption of natural resources and energy - c.
-Increased reliability of local water supplies - d.
-Increased adaptability to climate change
+- 5. Describe how the EEM project contributes to two or more of the following: - a.
+Decreased air and/or water pollution. - b.
+Reduced consumption of natural resources and energy. - c.
+Increased reliability of local water supplies.

-- e.
-Increased protection of biodiversity. - 6.
-Describe how the EEM project will help to meet California's greenhouse gas reduction targets. - 7.
+- d.
+Increased adaptability to climate change using nature-based strategies. - e.
+Increased protection of biodiversity. - f.
+Increased protection of landscape that delivers multiple ecosystem services. - 6.
+Describe how the EEM project contributes to achieving carbon neutrality through limiting future carbon losses, sequestering carbon, or storing carbon. - 7.
 Explain how the EEM project is consistent with local, state, and/or federal plans (e.g., General Plans, Transportation Plans, Climate Action Plans, etc.). - 8.
-Explain how the EEM project enhances or expands the State Park System or adds to other protected public lands. - 9.
-Describe how the EEM project reinforces, compliments, or fills a deficiency or need in a larger area, complex or system.
+Describe how the EEM project reinforces, compliments, or fills a deficiency or need in a larger biological area, complex or system.